Electrochemical Weld Cleaning – The Fastest and Safest Way to Clean Stainless Steel Welds

-Mechanical weld cleaning includes use of grinding machines and abrasives to remove the upper layer from the metal surface where rust and other imperfections are formed.
-This process is time-consuming and rarely achieves clean results with necessary aesthetic value.
+Mechanical weld cleaning includes the use of grinding machines and abrasives to remove the upper layer from the metal surface where rust and other imperfections are formed.
+This process is time-consuming and rarely achieves clean results with the necessary aesthetic value.

 CHEMICAL WELD CLEANING

 Pickling paste is the most commonly used chemical for weld cleaning.
 The process is fairly effective but is increasingly unpopular due to obvious shortcomings: